Phone: (650) 725-0659

 Director & Co-Principal Investigator, PharmGKB

-Dr. Carrillo is a Research Scientist in the Department of Genetics and the Assistant Director of the PharmGKB.
-She joined the PharmGKB as the project's first scientific curator in 2002 after finishing her doctoral work.
-She briefly left PharmGKB to join the DTC genotyping start-up 23andMe, and returned to the PharmGKB in 2009 as the Assistant Director.
+Dr. Whirl-Carrillo is a Senior Research Scientist in the Department of Biomedical Data Science and the Associate Director of the PharmGKB.
+She joined the team in 2002 after finishing her doctoral work, briefly left to develop and manage the curation team at the DTC genotyping start-up 23andMe, and returned to the PharmGKB in 2009.
+Her research interests include the translation of human genome sequencing data to pharmacogenomic-based therapeutic recommendations.
 Michelle received her PhD in Biophysics from Stanford University and her SB in Biology from MIT.

 Tiffany Murray, BA

-Tiffany is responsible for coordinating the activities for the PI, Director and Assistant Director as well as providing editorial services for the PharmGKB website since 2001.
-She has a B.A. from the University of California at San Diego.
+Tiffany coordinates the activities for the the PharmGKB co-PIs and Associate Director and is responsible for communications involving consortia, data licensing, and content use.
+She has a BA from the University of California at San Diego.

 Katrin Sangkuhl, PhD

-Katrin is a Scientific Curator in the Department of Genetics and has been working for the Pharmacogenomics Knowledgebase (PharmGKB) since 2008.
+Katrin is a Scientific Curator in the Department of Biomedical Data Science and has been working for the Pharmacogenomics Knowledgebase (PharmGKB) since 2008.
 Before joining the PharmGKB team, Katrin was a Postdoctoral Fellow at the Department of Reproductive Biology & Program for Regenerative Medicine, Stanford University.
 She received her PhD in Biochemistry from the University Leipzig, Germany working in the field of GPCRs and signal transduction.
-Katrin is a co-chair of the Association for Woman In Science mentoring program at the Stanford University.

 Li Gong, PhD

-Li is a research scientist in the Department of Genetics and a scientific curator with PharmGKB.
+Li is a Scientific Curator in the Department of Biomedical Data Science.
 She joined PharmGKB in 2007.
 Prior to this, Li worked as a senior scientist at Iconix Biosciences Inc. working on microarray data analysis, biomarker discovery and curation for the development of DrugMatrixR toxicogenomics database.
 She holds a PhD in Molecular Biology and Microbiology from Tufts University School of Medicine, and a BS in Microbiology from Beijing University, P.R.
 China.

 Ryan Whaley, BS

-Ryan is a software developer in the Department of Genetics and a co-technical lead of the PharmGKB.
+Ryan is a software developer in the Department of Biomedical Data Science and a co-technical lead of the PharmGKB.
 He is a Java developer with a background in database administration and project management and has been with the PharmGKB since 2007.
-Ryan received his B.S. in Computer Science and Mathematics at the University of Iowa and then went on to become the database administrator and senior software developer for the Department of Internal Medicine at the University of Iowa Hospitals & Clinics.
+Ryan received his BS in Computer Science and Mathematics at the University of Iowa and then went on to become the database administrator and senior software developer for the Department of Internal Medicine at the University of Iowa Hospitals & Clinics.

 Mark Woon, BSE